A brief look back into beginnings of this group - from whence we came and the events that have led to where are today.

 The group established new group traditions, including celebrating sobriety anniversaries each Sunday with a birthday cake, having a service commitment of ‘Cake Lady’, and singing “Happy Birthday” for each celebrant.
 Another ongoing tradition of the group is to offer multiple service opportunities before the close of each meeting, including moving chairs, cleaning the coffee pot, and taking out the trash.

 A Sunday morning speaker meeting, hosted by a warm community of recovering friends, was met with great success by the larger AA community.
 The first Sunday Morning Live meetings drew about 20 members, many members of the former Alano Group.
 Soon, an assortment of AA members with connections to Lambda, Preston, No Hassle, Town North, and Clean Air North began making the Sunday meeting a part of their weekly schedule.
 Before the Covid-19 pandemic, SML had between 85 and 125 members at the weekly Sunday meeting.

 In 2008, St. Thomas needed to renovate, and SML had to find a new home.
-Central Christian Church on Westside Drive, Dallas’ oldest congregation and minutes away from St. Thomas, welcomed the group.
-The original Central Christian Church basement is still the home of Sunday Morning Live.
+Central Christian Church (now Central Commons) on Westside Drive, at the time, Dallas’ oldest congregation and minutes away from St. Thomas, welcomed the group.
 The group continues to have active participation in Dallas Intergroup activities.
 In addition to steady group representation at Dallas Intergroup Association or DIA, SML won first place at the 2011 DIA Chili Cook Off.